 Red Hot Chilli Peppers

 have a selection on hand for all occasions.
-A tour of the Lake Chapala Hot
+A tour of the

 Sauce factory is a good starting place leading up to the 29 Annual Chili